Vertigo and hearing loss: Are they related?

 When people experience vertigo, they may feel that their head or surrounding environment is spinning.
 The turning or whirling sensation can cause lightheadedness, disorientation and sometimes a loss of balance.
 Although this might feel scary, it’s important to stay calm and breathe to center yourself if this happens.

 The timeline for vertigo symptoms varies from person to person, but one episode generally lasts for only a few seconds or minutes.
 However, for some, the sensation could last for several hours or even multiple days.
-Certain people may experience very mild, brief periods of vertigo while others have more unpredictable and severe cases.
-The length of an episode can vary greatly depending on the underlying cause.

 Discover the underlying cause of vertigo

-Vertigo can be triggered by a variety of other health conditions, and adults ages 65 and older are particularly susceptible.
 Although there isn’t one primary cause, it’s commonly linked to issues with the ear, including problems with the inner ear, brain or sensory nerve pathway.
 It can also appear as a symptom of an ear infection or Meniere’s disease, which is an inner ear disorder.
 Three out of four cases of vertigo are tied to hearing disorders.

-Tinnitus, or ringing in the ears, is related to problems with the inner ear’s vestibular system, just like hearing loss and balance issues.
+Tinnitus, or ringing in the ears, is related to problems with the inner ear’s hearing system, just like hearing loss and balance issues.
 The buzzing, whistling or hissing sound that accompanies tinnitus is an indicator that something isn’t right within the auditory system.

 The short answer to this question is no. Although vertigo and hearing loss or health issues are often related, hearing aids are not part of the equation.
 Medical experts have determined that hearing aids do not cause any known health issues and do not have negative side effects.